psmass/DDS-MyExamples/ShapesFullyCompiled/README.md

 *** THIS DIRECTORY CONTAINS: ***
+Basic Pub / Sub Compiled w/Sub Read Listener

 Contains both a publisher / writer and subscriber using compiled participants.
-Each uses a waitset to monitor events for each.
-The subcriber also does its reading via a waitset.
-This is both efficent (<3% CPU utilization) and **Better Practice** since the thread runs in the users context and any error does not ripple to other applications. ** Best Practice ** is to use an XML Application Created particpant as well as dynamic data and a waitset.
-See ShapesMatchWaitset.
+The Subscriber uses a Listener to read the data.
+Neither Pub or Sub have an event handler.